 - Brother–Sister Incest: Zhivago and Tonya.
 In all fairness, he was adopted.

 - Chick Magnet: Zhivago.
-He manages to have children with three different women.
+He manages to have children with two different women.

 - Distant Finale: The ending happens years after Zhivago and Lara die.

 - Doorstopper: The novel was begun by Boris Pasternak in the 1910's and finished in 1956!

 - Lamarck Was Right: In the movie, at least, Yuri's mother is said to be an artist of the balalaika.
 Yuri and Lara's child inherited this.